-Lottery winners receive an email titled “Complete Your CSFP Registration” with a link to complete the online registration and submit supporting documentation.
-Your unique email will contain full registration instructions and details information about what to submit.
+An email titled “Complete Your CSFP Registration” containing your registration link is sent to the email on your lottery application.
+Your unique email will contain full registration instructions and detailed information about what to submit.

-It is the parent’s responsibility to apply, complete the enrollment process, and notify the CSFP office of enrollment for all scholarship recipients by the required deadline.
+Scholarships can be used at any one of our 150+ private, parochial, or tuition-based partner schools.
+Selection in CSFP’s scholarship lottery does not guarantee acceptance into a private school.
+It is the parent/guardian’s responsibility to apply, complete the enrollment process, and notify CSFP staff of enrollment for all scholarship recipients by the required deadline.

 For assistance finding or selecting the school you’d like to send your child to, fill out CSFP’s School Finder Tool .